Posted by: James D. Maxon | February 6, 2009

 My thoughts:

 This is one of my favorite stories of all-time.
-I have read it four times, and plan to read it several more; I get something new out of it each reading, not to mention I love being reminded of the many things that I truly enjoyed–particular the Desert of Colors.
-This blog is too short to be able to put in all that I could say about this book, but I can say that it is so full of symbolism towards the human condition and offers such great opportunities for thought and reflection that I cannot get enough of it.
+I have read it more times than I can remember, and plan to read it several more; I get something new out of it at each reading, not to mention I love being reminded of the many things that I truly enjoyed—particularly the Desert of Colors.
+Also, the story is full of symbolism regarding the human condition, and it offers great opportunities for thought and reflection.

 Things to consider:

 I would say that this book is good for girls and boys starting around the age of eight.
 Of course, it’s also great for a much older audience too, as Ende said, “[my books are] for any child between 80 and 8 years”.
-I would warn that there are moments which may be considered scary to younger children along with elements of sadness (like when Atreyu lost his horse to the swamps of sadness), but it is really very clean.
+I would warn that there are moments which may be considered too scary for younger children—including elements of sadness (like when Atreyu lost his horse to the swamps of sadness).

 Opportunities for discussion:

-Where to start… Well, to name a few: you need to keep a balance between the real world and the creative world–do not get so caught up in life that your need for imagination and creative becomes lost, but it’s also important not to become so obsessed over it that you become disconnected from real life; though some people may be proud, flashy and showy, they are likely blind to who they really are inside, which is what matters most; when man is put into a place where he becomes a god of his own world, he learns how vast every little decision is in the scheme of life and creation, thus it makes us understand how unlike God we can ever be; life and death is not something to play around with; we need to grow and progress who we are; beauty on the outside does not reflect beauty on the inside, and vice versa; and I will end with, don’t forget who you are or where you came from, in other words, do not let yourself become prideful and arrogant.
+Where to start . . .
+Well, to name a few: you need to keep a balance between the real world and the creative world; do not get so caught up in life that your need for imagination and creative becomes lost, but don’t become so obsessed over it that you disconnect from real life.
+Though some people may be proud, flashy, and showy, they are likely blind to who they really are inside, which is what matters most.
+When man is put into a place where he becomes a god of his own world, he learns how vast every little decision is in the scheme of life and creation, thus it makes us understand how unlike God we can ever be.
+Life and death are not something to play around with.
+We need to grow and progress who we are.
+Beauty on the outside does not reflect beauty on the inside, and vice versa.
+And I will end with, don’t forget who you are or where you came from, in other words, do not let yourself become prideful and arrogant.

 http://www.the-neverending-story.com